- Drew Houston, CEO, Dropbox

-When you don't have tens of thousands in the budget for a company to build you explainer videos, you still have a great option to create your own compelling and useful animated explainer videos.
-Today, it's possible to use common, affordable tools like PowerPoint and screencasting software to turn your ideas into quality do-it-yourself media.
+When you don't have tens of thousands in the budget for explainer videos, you still have a great option to create compelling and useful explainer videos.
+Today, it's possible to use common and affordable tools like PowerPoint and screencasting software to turn your ideas into quality do-it-yourself animated videos.

 With years of experience creating professional explainer videos, we wanted to make it easy for anyone to create their own - and have them look professional.
 We've spent over a year developing and refining a step-by-step methodology for producing DIY animated explainer videos with quality results.

 Whether you're a professional who is:

 • Making your case for funding

 • Training colleagues or customers